quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_ABANDON Frame {#path-abandon-frame}

 The PATH_ABANDON frame informs the peer to abandon a path.
-After the PATH_ABANDON frame is sent on a path, the path cannot be used for sending anymore.
+After the PATH_ABANDON frame is sent on a path, the path can no longer be used for sending.

 PATH_ABANDON frames are formatted as shown in {{fig-path-abandon-format}}.